Wasteful Days of High School Girls: Characters

-Tomboy-ish shy girl who is incredibly popular with others because of her masculine appearance, but she herself doesn't notice it because of her social clumsiness.
-Thanks to her outstanding logical thinking, Majime is incredibly talented in mathematics, but at the same time completely ignorant in ordinary human relationships.
-For this reason, she admires Robo incredibly, who she considers equally smart and sociable.
+Majime is a tomboyish yet shy girl who is incredibly popular with others due to her masculine appearance, but does not notice it herself because of her social clumsiness.
+Thanks to her outstanding, logical thinking, she is incredibly talented in mathematics, but completely ignorant in ordinary human relationships at the same time.
+As a result, Majime admires Robo very much, who she also considers smart and sociable.